libersoft-org/yellow-server/INSTALL.md

-# Installation and configuration of the NEMP server
+# The New E-mail Protocol (NEMP) - server installation and configuration

 ## Before the installation